 Yesterday’s article in Kompas attracted our attention.
 Ika Dewi Ana in “Kearifan dalam Pendidikan” wrote:

-“Mahasiswa sekadar datang, duduk, mendengar, dan mencatat (dikurangi berpikir) apa yang disampaikan dosen.
+In her full article here, she noted that learning at university level seems to still focus on “transfer of information”, through which students lose the opportunity to learn.“Mahasiswa sekadar datang, duduk, mendengar, dan mencatat (dikurangi berpikir) apa yang disampaikan dosen.
 Usai kuliah, salah seorang mahasiswa akan meminta salinan kuliah yang biasanya disusun dalam presentasi power point.
 Tak ada lagi hakikat belajar.”

 The article puts the responsibility on the hands of the lecturer and the system of education in university level.
 But where should the responsibility of students be?